awsdocs/elb-network-load-balancers-user-guide/doc_source/load-balancer-target-groups.md

 If you are using a Network Load Balancer with a VPC endpoint service or with AWS Global Accelerator, the source IP addresses provided to your application are the private IP addresses of the load balancer nodes\.
 If you need the IP addresses of the service consumers, enable [proxy protocol](#proxy-protocol) on the load balancer\.

+If you specify targets by instance ID, you might encounter TCP/IP connection limitations related to observed socket reuse on the targets\.
+These connection limitations can occur when a client, or a NAT device in front of the client, uses the same source IP address and source port when connecting to multiple load balancer nodes simultaneously\.
+If the load balancer routes the connections to the same target, these connections appear to the target as if they come from the same source socket, which results in connection errors\.
+If this happens, the clients can retry if the connection fails or reconnect if the connection is interrupted\.
+You can reduce this type of connection error by increasing the number of source ephemeral ports or by increasing the number of targets for the load balancer\.
+You can prevent this type of connection error by specifying targets by IP address or by disabling cross\-zone load balancing\.

 ## Registered targets<a name="registered-targets"></a>

 Your load balancer serves as a single point of contact for clients and distributes incoming traffic across its healthy registered targets\.
 Each target group must have at least one registered target in each Availability Zone that is enabled for the load balancer\.
 You can register each target with one or more target groups\.